An outline of the aim of Paper P5, its structure and how the syllabus is tested

 Apply your knowledge to the question scenario

-The paper will test a candidate’s ability to assess different approaches to performance management from a variety of perspectives.
-This will entail the candidate knowing what the approaches are and more importantly being able to compare one with another in the context of a scenario, for example, profit and value approaches, financial and non-financial perspectives, short-term and long-term issues.
+The paper tests a candidate’s ability to assess different approaches to performance management from a variety of perspectives.
+This will entail the candidate knowing what the approaches are and more importantly being able to compare one with another in the context of a scenario – for example, profit and value approaches, financial and non-financial perspectives, short-term and long-term issues.

 A good candidate will be able to tailor the approaches suitable to the organisation described in the scenario and justify this advice using the evidence given in the scenario.